As Mayor, Craig Greiwe will bring real answers to the city’s greatest problems.

 Only 13% of the housing in LA has been built in the last 30 years, which means we’re not building for 1991, let alone 2021.
 Moreover, our zoning code was written in 1946, which means it’s not just archaic, it’s irrelevant.

 In order to create an affordable city, we need to build a minimum of 400,000 units of housing just to house the people who live here over the next 10 years.
+No one should have to pay more than 30% of their income in rent.
 And we can do it while preserving historic single-family neighborhoods, increasing density in select areas where it makes sense, not pricing anyone out of their community, providing real-time data on rent and costs, and building places where people want to, and can afford to, live work and play—all while bringing businesses and unions both to the table.

 This city is unaffordable for the vast majority of people who live here.
 The basic economics make living in LA a non-starter for too many people, which means we need to build.
 And because building new housing means rents come down.
 All while preserving historic single family home neighborhoods and communities, and ensuring people are not priced out of their homes.
 The solutions to create an affordable city, like those to end homelessness, exist.
 It’s not easy, but it is straightforward.